4 Essential Tips for Caring for Your Child’s Orthodontics Retainer

 Address Common Challenges in Retainer Maintenance

 4. Staining: Certain foods and drinks can stain clear aligners.
-Encourage your child to avoid colored liquids while using their dental appliance and to rinse it after meals.
+Encourage your child to avoid colored liquids while using their aligners and to rinse it after meals.
 It’s also wise to steer clear of hard or crunchy snacks, chewy or sticky foods, and anything that requires biting into, as these can cause discomfort and pressure on sore teeth.

 The center shows the main topic, and each branch represents a challenge.
 Follow the branches to find solutions for each issue, making it easy to understand how to tackle retainer maintenance.